-Tsunoda make a set of flush cut pliers specifically for dealing with cable ties - the KBN-150 (available on eBay US, eBay CA, eBay AU, Amazon and Rakuten).
+Tsunoda make a set of flush cut pliers specifically for dealing with cable ties - the KBN-150 (available on eBay US, eBay CA, eBay AU and Amazon).
 Here's my review of this niche tool.
 Mine arrived presented so:

 Closeup of the text on the front and back:

 The front attempts to draw your attention to the fact that it's a 2-in-1 tool - with teeth to pull the cable tie tight and a flush cutting component for making sure that there's no sharp edge left on the cable tie.
 The cable tie capacity is for ties up to 8mm wide.

 That's 1.6mm of soft iron, 2.6mm of copper, 2.0mm of brass, 4.0mm of plastic and 5.5mm² of stranded copper wire.